EXCLUSIVE: British and Irish expats ‘frustrated’ and ‘heartbroken’ after Malaga denied entry into Phase 1 of Spain’s coronavirus de-escalation plan - Olive Press News Spain

 “From a business point of view we will be lucky to survive,” she told the Olive Press, “we run a Glamping site in inland Malaga and come under phase 0…we can see no end.”

-Jayne has begun an online cookery class with her husband, who is a chef, to try and earn some much needed cash, but admits it is not enough.
+Jayne has begun a free online cookery class with her husband, who is a chef, but that does not pay the bills.

 “Our business is also our home,” she added, “we could lose everything if things don’t take an upturn, four years of hard work and it’s slipping away.”